2009 Pacific typhoon season: Tropical Storm Mujigae (Maring)

+During the impact of Tropical Storm Mujigae in Vietnam, a weather station on Bạch Long Vĩ Island recorded the lowest atmospheric pressure value of 994.6 hPa.
+Overall, the wind recorded in Vietnam was not strong.

 Typhoon Choi-wan

 Typhoon Choi-wan formed as weak tropical disturbance early on September 11, 2009, about 1100 km to the east of Guam.
 During that day the disturbance rapidly developed and was designated as a tropical depression early the next day by both the JMA and the JTWC before intensifying further and being named as Tropical Storm Choi-wan on September 12.
 During September 13, Choi-wan's rapid intensification slowed down barely intensifying into a severe tropical storm, before early the next day it was upgraded to a typhoon and rapidly intensified during the day to become a Category 4-equivalent typhoon.
 Choi-wan then intensified further during September 15, as it moved through the Northern Marina Islands with the Japan Meteorological Agency reporting peak 10 minute sustained wind speeds of 195 km/h, whilst the Joint Typhoon Warning Center reported 1-minute peak wind speeds of 260 km/h which made it a category 5-equivalent typhoon.

 With the help of excellent poleward outflow and high ocean heat content, Choi-wan remained at its peak intensity until early on September 17 when deep convection started to erode in the northwestern quadrant as the tropical upper tropospheric trough cell to the northwest was no longer providing good outflow.
 Choi-wan was then downgraded to a typhoon by the JTWC as it started to undergo an eyewall replacement cycle, with the JTWC reporting a secondary peak intensity of 150 km/h, during the next day.
 During September 19, Choi-wan rapidly weakened, as it moved into an unfavorable environment with higher amounts of vertical wind shear, causing the storm's deep convection to erode.
 As a result of this and dry latitude air wrapping into the low-level circulation center, the JTWC decided to downgrade Choi-wan to an extratropical system and issued their final advisory early the next day on September 20, before the JMA followed suit later that day.
 The JMA then reported that the extratropical low had dissipated completely, early on September 21.

 Despite the intensity of Choi-wan when it passed over the Northern Marina Islands, there was no casualties reported.
 It was determined afterwards by the US Navy that the whole island of Alamagan was uninhabitable, with all but one of the structures, a facility for laboratory and research, completely destroyed and most of the islands' trees downed.
 As a result, it was determined that all of the residents of Alamagan and Agrihan needed to be completely evacuated to Saipan.